mvs-develop/dev.bitshares.works/docs/development/apps/after_install.rst

 Installed Folders and Files
 -------------------------------

-BitShares-Core folder
+DNA-Core folder
 ^^^^^^^^^^^^^^^^^^^^^^^^

-After the BitShares-Core installation, you would have a bitShares-core folder and other directories and files inside the bitShares-core folder similar like the below.
+After the DNA-Core installation, you would have a bitShares-core folder and other directories and files inside the bitShares-core folder similar like the below.
 There is a programs folder that includes a cli_wallet program and a witness_node program.

 .. image:: vm-ubt1.png
-        :alt: BitShares
+        :alt: DNA
         :width: 550px
         :align: center